- About UKABIF

-UKABIF FILM AWARD 2019 NOW OPEN FOR ENTRIES
+UKABIF FILM AWARD 2019 - NOW CLOSED FOR APPLICATIONS

 The UKABIF Film Award 2019, sponsored by Cygnet Health Care, will acknowledge, recognise and reward a short film, of no more than three minutes duration, that raises awareness of the benefits of neurorehabilitation following an Acquired Brain Injury.

 It can focus on neurorehabilitation in hospital, and/or in the community, and/or in school, and/or in prison or in connection with sport.
 UKABIF is encouraging entries from individuals with a brain injury, their families or carers, students, the general public, care providers and voluntary organisations, as well the rehabilitation multidisciplinary team, doctors in primary and secondary care, case managers, personal injury lawyers and social care workers.
 The UKABIF Film Award is open to UKABIF members and non-members in the UK.